hmunduri/MIT6.00.1x/PSET2/README.md

 **Monthly payment upper bound** = (Balance x (1 + Monthly interest rate)12) / 12.0

 Write a program that uses these bounds and bisection search (for more info check out the Wikipedia page on bisection search) to find the smallest monthly payment to the cent (no more multiples of $10) such that we can pay off the debt within a year.
 Try it out with large inputs, and notice how fast it is (try the same large inputs in your solution to Problem 2 to compare!).
 Produce the same return value as you did in Problem 2.

-Note that if you do not use bisection search, your code will not run - your code only has 30 seconds to run on our servers.

-Test Cases to Test Your Code With.
-Be sure to test these on your own machine - and that you get the same output! - before running your code on this webpage!
-Click to See Problem 3 Test Cases

-The code you paste into the following box should not specify the values for the variables balance or annualInterestRate - our test code will define those values before testing your submission.